-For the \$79.0 million outstanding balance of the term loan, as well as borrowings incurred under our revolving credit facility and other variable rate borrowing arrangements, increases in variable interest rates will increase the amount of interest expense that we pay for our borrowings and have a negative impact on our results of operations.
+For the \$74.5 million amount outstanding under the term loan, as well as borrowings incurred under our revolving credit facility and other variable rate borrowing arrangements, increases in variable interest rates will increase the amount of interest expense that we pay for our borrowings and have a negative impact on our results of operations.

-We may be required to recognize additional impairment charges related to long-lived assets and goodwill recorded in connection with our acquisitions.
+We may be required to recognize additional impairment charges related to long-lived assets and goodwill recorded in connection with our acquisitions, which would adversely impact our results of operations.

-Our total assets include approximately \$588.5 million, or 39% of total assets, in goodwill and acquired intangible assets recorded as a result of acquisitions.
+Our total assets include approximately \$565.1 million or 36% of total assets, in goodwill and acquired intangible assets recorded as a result of acquisitions.
 We assess our goodwill, intangible assets and other long-lived assets as and when required by accounting principles generally accepted in the U.S. to determine whether they are impaired.
 In 2010, we determined that certain goodwill assets of our epay businesses in the U.K., Spain and Romania were impaired and we recorded \$70.9 million of non-cash impairment charges.
-If operating results in any of our key markets, including the U.S., U.K., Germany, Spain, Australia or Brazil, deteriorate or our plans do not progress as expected when we acquired these entities or if capital markets depress our value or that of similar companies, we may be required to record additional impairment write-downs of goodwill, intangible assets or other long-lived assets.
+In 2012, we determined that certain goodwill and acquired intangible assets of our epay business in Brazil were impaired and we recorded \$28.7 million of non-cash impairment charges.
+If operating results in any of our key markets, including the U.S., U.K., Germany, Spain, Australia, Poland, and Romania, deteriorate or our plans do not progress as expected when we acquired these entities or if capital markets depress our value or that of similar companies, we may be required to record additional impairment write-downs of goodwill, intangible assets or other long-lived assets.
 This could have a material adverse effect on our results of operations and financial condition.

-The processes and systems we employ may be subject to patent protection by other parties.
+The processes and systems we employ may be subject to patent protection by other parties, and any claims could adversely affect our business and results of operations.